Elland Town Hall: History

 The first municipal building in the town was a small square building at the south end of Southgate which was completed in 1821.
 The building, which was known as the "Town's Room", was used as a lock-up and as an office for parish officials: it had an arched doorway, gothic windows and a sign above the doorway, quoting the Book of Proverbs Chapter 28, Clause 7, which read "whoso keeps the law is wise".
-The local board of health, which was established in November 1852, used the town's room as its regular meeting place.
+The local board of health, which was established in November 1852, used the Town's Room as its regular meeting place.

-In the early 1880s, the local board decided that the town needed an events venue capable of hosting large public events: the site they chose was directly opposite the old town's room.
-A design completion was won by Charles Frederick Luke Horsfall from Halifax.
+In the early 1880s, the local board decided that the town needed an events venue capable of hosting large public events: the site they chose was directly opposite the old Town's Room.
+A design competition was won by Charles Frederick Luke Horsfall from Halifax.
 The foundation stone for the new building was laid on 21 June 1887.
-It was designed in the Italianate style, built in brown brick at a cost of £7,000 and was officially opened by the diplomat, John Saville, of Rufford Abbey, on 19 September 1888.
+It was designed in the Italianate style, built in brown brick at a cost of £7,000 and was officially opened by the diplomat John Savile, of Rufford Abbey, on 19 September 1888.
 The design involved a symmetrical main frontage with three bays facing onto the corner of Southgate and Huddersfield Road; the central bay, which slightly projected forward, featured a flight of steps leading up to a pair of round headed doorways with keystones flanked by pairs of full-height Corinthian order pilasters supporting an entablature and a modillioned pediment with a coat of arms in the tympanum.
 The central bay also featured a prominent Venetian window with a balcony and a balustrade on the first floor, while the outer bays were fenestrated with round headed sash windows on both floors.
 The roof was enhanced by a pair of mansard pavilions and by a small central cupola with a weather vane.
 Internally, the principal room was the assembly hall which could accommodate 1,000 people.